-The types of behaviour preservation discussed in section 2.4 can be expressed formally using the graph expression notation introduced in section 3.2.
+The types of behaviour preservation discussed in Subsection 2.3 can be expressed formally using the path expression notation of Subsection 3.2.

-The graph expression $B \xrightarrow[?^a]{} V$ can be used to express the property of access preservation.
+The path expression $B \xrightarrow[7^a]{} V$ can be used to express the property of access preservation.
 It specifies all possible access paths from a method body (B-node) to a variable (V-node).
-The constraints imposed by the type graph of Figure 3 guarantee that there is only one a-edge on such a path, and this edge is the last one in the path.
-Access preservation means that, for each occurrence of $B \xrightarrow[?^a]{} V$ in the initial graph to be rewritten, there is a corresponding occurrence of this graph expression in the resulting graph, connecting the same B-node and V-node.
+The constraints imposed by the type graph of Figure 3 guarantee that there is only a single a-edge on such a path, and this edge is the last one in the path.
+Access preservation means that, for each occurrence of $B \xrightarrow[7^a]{} V$ in the initial graph to be rewritten, there is a corresponding occurrence of this path expression in the resulting graph, connecting the same B-node and V-node.
 Thus, the nodes that match B and V should not be removed or added by the graph production.
-In a similar way, we can express update upd
+In a similar way, we can express update preservation by means of the expression $B \xrightarrow[7^u]{} V$.

-Graph expression $B \xrightarrow[7d]{} S \xrightarrow[7d]{} C \xrightarrow[i]{} C$ formalises the property of call preservation.
-Subexpression $B \xrightarrow[7d]{} S$ specifies that for each method body (B-node) that performs a dynamic method call (d-edge) to some signature (S-node) in the initial graph, there should still be a dynamic method call from the same method body to the same signature in the resulting graph.
-Subexpression $S \xrightarrow[lm]{} C \xrightarrow[i]{} C$ reflects that each signature that is implemented in some class is understood by the class itself and all its descendant classes.
+Path expression $B \xrightarrow[7^d]{} S \xrightarrow[l]{} B$ formalises the property of call preservation.
+For each method body (B-node) that performs a dynamic call (d-edge) to some signature (S-node) in the initial graph, there should still be a method lookup of the same method body in the resulting graph.
+In general, this requirement is not sufficient, since we also need to ensure that this method body has not been overridden by another one via late binding.
+Unfortunately, our current notation of path expressions cannot specify this constraint.

 EncapsulateField.
 To show update preservation for EncapsulateField, it suffices to show that the preservation property expressed by $B \xrightarrow[?^u]{} V$ is satisfied for each method body B that updates the variable var that is being encapsulated.
-It follows from the form of the graph production of Figure 6 that this is the case.
-This is illustrated in Figure 9, that shows how a direct update of var is replaced by a slightly longer path that still satisfies the property $B \xrightarrow[?^u]{} V$ .
+It follows from the form of the graph production of Figure 5 that this is the case.
+This is illustrated in Figure 8, that shows how a direct update of var is replaced by a slightly longer path that still satisfies the property $B \xrightarrow[?^u]{} V$.
 Access preservation can be shown in a similar way.
 Call preservation is trivial since the refactoring does not change any dynamic method calls or method bodies.
 (It does add new method signatures and method bodies, but this does not affect existing method calls.)

-Fig. 9.
-Update preservation property of EncapsulateField(var, accessor, updater)
+Fig. 8.
+Update preservation property of EncapsulateField(var,accessor,updater)